Skip To Content

 Shared update groups allow members to do more than edit features.
 Be sure you understand the extent of the functionality that members of these types of groups can access before you implement them.

-When members of the group need to edit the hosted feature layer, they can add the layer to Map Viewer or, to edit in Map Viewer Classic, open the Overview tab of the hosted feature layer's details page and click Open in Map Viewer > Open in Map Viewer Classic with full editing control or click Open in Map Viewer Classic > Add layer to new map with full editing control.
+When members of the group need to edit the hosted feature layer, they can add the layer to Map Viewer or, to edit in Map Viewer Classic, open the Overview tab of the hosted feature layer's item page and click Open in Map Viewer > Open in Map Viewer Classic with full editing control or click Open in Map Viewer Classic > Add layer to new map with full editing control.
 The available option varies depending on which viewer is set as the default.